-Liars' League NYC is a monthly live literary journal featuring professional actors reading original short stories by both up-and-coming and well-established writers.
-Selected stories are published on our website, performed by actors before a live audience at New York’s celebrated KGB Bar, and podcast via the iTunes Store.
+Liars' League NYC is a live literary journal featuring professionally trained actors reading original short stories by both up-and-coming and well-established writers.
+Selected stories are published on our website, performed in front of a live audience at New York’s celebrated KGB Bar every other month, and podcast via the iTunes Store and Stitcher.

 What do we want?

-Good question.
-We’re looking for fresh, original, unpublished short fiction between 800 and 3000 words long.
+We’re looking for fresh, thought-provoking, and emotionally engaging short fiction between 800 and 3000 words long.
 Each of our events is themed, and you can find more details about each of our themes and respective deadlines over on our submissions page.

 Once we’ve read through all the stories, we take a selection of the best and assign an actor to each one.
 Writers then have the opportunity to rehearse with their actor prior to the event itself – though if you're not local, you can just give us your thoughts in terms of direction.
 After the event, we’ll publish your story here on the site, together with a podcast and photos from the night.